 Recent News:

-150 researchers, policymakers gather to decode the future of AI
+Researchers, policymakers gather to decode the future of AI

 150 experts, legislators, and practitioners convened at Morgridge Hall for the inaugural AI Meets Society (AIMS) Symposium.